torvalds/linux/Documentation/virt/kvm/api.rst

 KVM_RUN on any of the VCPUs.
 Calling this ioctl twice for any of the base addresses will return -EEXIST.

-Note, this IOCTL is deprecated and the more flexible SET/GET_DEVICE_ATTR API should be used instead.
+Analte, this IOCTL is deprecated and the more flexible SET/GET_DEVICE_ATTR API should be used instead.